elitaldev/bergamot-caffe/README copy.md

 ## Site Aims

-* Incredible India is a website mainly meant to explore the Indian tourist destinattions with a good user experience.
+* bergamot cafe is a cafe website mainly meant to explore the iranian food with a best quality and a good user experience.
 * The site aims to provide user with a visually pleasing and informative website that is intuitive to use and easy to navigate.
 * This website provides the user with the ability to read and view posts, as well as tools that allow users to search for a particular destination posts.
 * All users who sign up and sign in, can access the features of add post, like/unlike and comment on a blog post of this website.